awsdocs/amazon-route53-docs/doc_source/monitoring-health-checks.md

 1. To view all the CloudWatch alarms that you created using the current AWS account, including alarms for other AWS services, choose **View All CloudWatch Alarms**\.

-1. To view all the available CloudWatch metrics, including metrics that aren't currently being used by the current AWS account, choose **View All CloudWatch Metrics**\.
+1. To view all the available CloudWatch metrics, including metrics that aren't currently being used by the current AWS account, choose **View All CloudWatch Metrics**\.<a name="monitoring-metrics-in-cloudwatch-console-procedure"></a>

 **To view Route 53 metrics on the CloudWatch console**